Characters: Bleach Espada

 - Torso with a View: A strange example in that it migrates.
 It starts out in his neck but ends up in his lower chest by the time he dies.

-- He protects Orihime when Ichigo throws a Getsuga Tensho at her, Loly, and Menoly.
-When the latter two start to thank him he cuts them off, stating he "didn't do it for you two".
+- He protects Loly and Menoly when Ichigo throws a Getsuga Tensho them.
+When they start to thank him he cuts them off, stating he "didn't do it for you two".

 - What Is This Thing You Call Love?: Struggles with this.
 He finally begins to understand it in the moment of his death, while Orihime keeps reaching for his disintegrating form.